ozkanpakdil/grepwise/README.md

 - Environment overrides (examples):
   GW_HOST=localhost GW_HTTP_PORT=8080 GW_SYSLOG_PORT=1514 USERS=20 DURATION=120 RAMP_UP=30 \
   scripts/perf/run-perf-local.sh
-- The local scripts also invoke scripts/perf/summarize_and_compare.py when present to produce a human-readable summary and trend comparison.
+- The local scripts use the Java summarizer (java scripts/perf/SummarizeAndCompare.java) to produce a human-readable summary and trend comparison.

 CI automation
 - A GitHub Actions workflow (.github/workflows/perf-bench.yml) builds the app, runs mvn -Pperf-test verify, and uploads the HTML dashboards and CSV results as build artifacts on every push to main, on releases, and on manual dispatch.